SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Hisami second ability card effect has been increased, and spirit bullets are now affected

 System:
+ - Bullet count is now capped at 1200 and Laser count at 150 to prevent slowdown in some situations
  - Beast spirits no longer spawn during bombs

 Th19BugFixes: